Karansheth/C-sharp-and-.net-Basics/EmployeeApi/ReadMe.md

 Custom route path is set to "api/employee/{controller}/{id}" in WebApiConfig.cs file.

-In the employee Controller following methods are implemented,
+## In the employee Controller following methods are implemented-

 1) GetAll method to get information of all employees in a list named as "emp".
 2) Get method to get information of any one particular employee by passing his id.